Glasgow-ICG/open-optical-gating/README.md

 This package is not yet published to PyPi, but you can install it directly from our git respository using the instructions given here.

+On Windows, you will first need to install MS Visual C++ if it is not already installed on your system (see http://visualstudio.microsoft.com/visual-cpp-build-tools)

-On any platform *except* the Raspberry Pi, run the following command:
+Then, to install on any platform *except* the Raspberry Pi, run the following command:

 `python -m pip install --user git+https://github.com/Glasgow-ICG/open-optical-gating.git@main#egg=open-optical-gating`